42617274/g29-dynamic-panning/README.md

-This project aims to control panning (balance left/right of the microphone) using g29 wheel pedals, this is fully working
+This project aims to control microphone panning (balance left/right of the microphone) using g29 wheel pedals, this is fully working

 1 - Install and configure VoiceMeeter to have microphone input in Stripe[0] (First position)